 Once your decision is made to attend CHCP, make sure you have requested official high school and/or previous college transcripts and make sure to obtain scores from any scholastic aptitude test you have taken or make arranges to take any assessment test you need.
 Once enrolled in the program, continually build your teamwork and interpersonal skills.
 Medical assistants work with dynamic teams and interact with patients to provide the best care possible.

-Upon completion of the program you can register to take the CMA Certification Exam.
-You can apply through the AAMA website.
+Upon completion of the program, you can register to take the Certified Medical Assistant (CMA) Certification Exam.
+You can apply through the American Association of Medical Assistant (AAMA) website.
 Make sure you study for the exam by using resources provided by the AAMA.
 Many local chapters of the AAMA offer CAM exam review courses.
 Check with your local area chapter for specific details.